npatwari/pulseox/README.md

 https://github.com/npatwari/pulseox

-Code This: Use numpy's `loadtxt()` command to load the two CSV files.
-Separate out the pulse oximeter data (in column 0), and the arterial oxygen saturation data (in column 1).
+**Code This**: Use numpy's `loadtxt()` command (or Matlab's `csvread()`) to load the two CSV files.
+Separate out the pulse oximeter data in column 0 (note my column numbering starts at 0, if you use Matlab you start at 1), and the arterial oxygen saturation data in column 1.

-My function `plotPulseOxData.py` contains the python code to do this (and a little more).
+My scripts `plotPulseOxData.py` and `plotPulseOxData.m` contain the python / Matlab code to do this (and a little more).

 The 0th column is the pulse ox value:
 - This is what we are directly studying.
 We are considering an application in which we only have pulse ox values and need to detect hypoxemia.
 (In this data set, we also have a arterial oxygen saturation, but this is only to be used for our assignment as a ground truth.)